ijimrex/Resolution-Inference/README.md

 # Resolution-Inference
-This is an AI project using python as programming language, applying resolution Inference algorithm to judge whether a literal can be inferred by a give set of knowledge base.
+This is an AI project using python as programming language, inplementing resolution inference algorithm to judge whether a literal can be inferred by a give set of knowledge base.
 The program read file from a file whose name should be"input.txt".And the out put is in "output.txt".
 Format for input.txt:
 <NQ = NUMBER OF QUERIES>